What ages and grades do you serve?

 How do I get started?

-Book a free screening through our contact page — or call us at 519-123-4567.
-We’ll be in touch within one business day to set up a time.
+Book a consultation through our contact page — or call us at 226-243-0750.
+We’ll be in touch within two business days to set up a time.

 Still Have Questions?

 We’re happy to answer them.
-Send us a message or book a free screening — whichever feels right.
+Send us a message or book a consultation — whichever feels right.

 Get in Touch